This page is designed to answer the following questions:

 - Threats – is there anything that could threaten your business? what are your competitors doing better than you?

 With more service users opting to arrange their own care through personal budgets and direct payments, it has become even more important to be able to differentiate your organisation from the competition.
-Staying ahead of the competition can help your organisation to establish itself as a market leader (locally or nationally) and achieve its vision quicker.
+Staying ahead of the competition can help your organisation to establish itself as a market leader (locally or nationally) and achieve its vision more quickly.

 Service redesign is the process of changing the way an organisation operates to produce better outcomes.
 For example, this could mean changing staff roles, delivering care in a more person-centred way, introducing new IT systems to reduce costs etc. When researching your competition and the market, you may discover new ways of doing things that you wish to introduce into your own organisation.